danxhuber/isles25/index.md

 ----

-*The TASC7/KASC14 workshop will be dedicated to the celebration of the 60th birthday of Hans Kjeldsen, the one of the founders of the Kepler/TESS Asteroseismic Science Consortium.*
+The TASC7/KASC14 workshop will be dedicated to the celebration of the 60th birthday of Hans Kjeldsen, one of the founders of the Kepler/TESS Asteroseismic Science Consortium.

 ----